4security/Select20/README.md

 ## Usage

 - Start to type and use the keywords #, p1, dates, rhythm
-- Shift todos between project by typing #projectname at the end.
+- Shift todos between project by typing #project at the end.
 The todo will shifted visually on the next project change / reload
 - Undo finishing todos by using the Undo-button at top right (next to reload)
 - Change the connected calendar per project by using the edit button
 - Add links to you todo and hover the todo to get a direct link symbol